 Northwest will participate in an even, three-way tuition cost sharing arrangement with the student and his or her church for the duration of the student's program.
-This grant is available only to Northwest students in ACTS Seminaries course-based programs and serving in Fellowship Baptist Churches.
+This grant is available only to Northwest students in ACTS Seminaries course-based programs and serving in Fellowship Baptist Churches located in the Pacific region.

 Note: Students in the Immerse program are ineligible for this grant.
 Application form.